An Arabic independent non-profit online quarterly concerned with translating English fiction

 Sheil Land Associates (Literary Agency, www.sheilland.co.uk)

 The review was launched in April 2006 as a monthly review then it turned into a quarterly starting from July 2007.
-It published forty issues, presenting the biographies of ninety-eight English-speaking writers and one hundred and eleven translated stories.
+It published forty-one issues, presenting the biographies of one hundred English-speaking writers and one hundred and fourteen translated stories.
 In addition to showcasing celebrated authors, Albawtaka Review introduces the Arabic readers to authors they may have never encountered before, but who are weaving innovative fiction, unveiling the power of tolerance and acceptance.
 In these times of turmoil and cultural rejections, Arab publishing houses and reviews have unfortunately been inattentive to translating contemporary English fiction into Arabic.
 Albawtaka is an Arabic word meaning The Crucible, and translating literature is much like putting two precious metals into one pot and melting them to reach a new form of rareness.
 Arab readers see the life of others from different perspectives; they have been melted by the heat of prejudice then re-shaped to get bird's eye view at the world, free of judgment.

 And along with translating outstanding pieces of fiction into impeccable Arabic, Albawtaka Review sets another standard for the art of biography shedding light on the life histories and cultures of each of the writers being tackled.
 Albawtaka Review’s biographies are thoroughly informative as well as critical.
 The review's contributors have won the Noble prize, Man Booker Prize, Pulitzer Prize, National Book Award, PEN/Faulkner Award, Kiriyama Pacific Rim Book Award, BBC short story award, Caine Prize for African Writing, National Canadian Magazine Award, National Book Critics Circle Award and Flannery O’Connor Award for short fiction, among other honors.